WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure2.md

 We aren't completely sure that the Pony runtime's back-pressure scheduler will actually meet Wallaroo's needs.
-"Trust, but Verify," was Ronald Reagan's best advice about software.
 Here's a partial list of open questions:

 * We hope that the runtime's back-pressure scheduler will sharply